 Traditionally, the role of the Project Management Office (PMO) has been to establish a set of standards and best practices to ensure efficient project delivery for the organisation.
-In today's environment we are seeing that evolved PMOs going a step further by evolving themselves to support the business in achieving various organisational goals.
-In fact, Gartner predicts that by 2025, 75% of all PMO value measures will be based on strategic business value, rather than on project execution efficiency.
+In the modern world of heightened competition, unstable regulatory and economic environments and hyper-paced innovation, we are seeing evolved PMOs going a step further by elevating themselves to support organisations in achieving their strategic agenda.
+A recent Project Management Institute (PMI) global study presents a new consensus view on the definition of project success that expands beyond the traditional project management success (execution) to encompass accountability for value delivery (project success).

-Though there are some PMOs that have been able to mature and evolve their strategic capabilities, enabling them to facilitate the organisational agility needed to achieve business objectives at speed, many traditional PMOs are struggling to close the gap between what their PMO is doing and what their organisation is expecting of them.
+Gartner predicted some time ago that by 2025, 75% of all PMO value measures would be based on strategic business value, rather than on project execution efficiency.
+While there are some PMOs that have been able to mature and evolve their strategic capabilities, enabling them to facilitate the organisational agility needed to achieve business objectives at speed, many traditional PMOs are still struggling to close the gap between what their PMO is doing and what their organisation is, or should be, expecting of them.